MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/update-extension.md

 To edit your extension, complete the following steps.

-1. Navigate to your [developer dashboard][MicrosoftPartnerCenter] and choose the extension that failed the certification process.
+1. Navigate to your [developer dashboard][MicrosoftPartnerCenter] and select the extension that failed the certification process.
 1. Update either the extension package or the metadata incorporating the feedback received from the certification process.
 If you update the extension package, ensure that you increase the version in the manifest file.
-1. After making changes, choose **Save** > **Publish**.
+1. After making changes, select **Save** > **Publish**.

 ## Remove extensions from the Microsoft Edge Add-ons store

 To remove your extension from the Microsoft Edge Add-ons store, complete the following steps.

 1. Navigate to your [developer dashboard][MicrosoftPartnerCenter].
-From the Dashboard page, choose the listing to remove.
+From the Dashboard page, select the listing to remove.
-1. Choose **Extension Overview** on your listing.
+1. Select **Extension Overview** on your listing.
-1. Choose **Unpublish** to remove the listing from the Microsoft Edge Add-ons store.
+1. Select **Unpublish** to remove the listing from the Microsoft Edge Add-ons store.

 Your extension is now removed from the Microsoft Edge Add-ons store.
 Users who already installed your extension can continue to use it, but new users don't find it.